melpon/wandbox/README.rst

 Wandbox as a Background Infrastructure
 --------------------------------------

-You can use Wandbox API from another services (that is, HTTP response header has ``Access-Control-Allow-Origin: *``).
+You can use Wandbox API from another services (that is, Wandbox API's HTTP response header has ``Access-Control-Allow-Origin: *``).

 Following services are using Wandbox on background.